-Reported quail hunting effort (number of trips) was highest in January and the number of quail killed was highest during the month of December (Fig. 11).
+Reported quail hunting effort (number of trips) and the number of quail killed was highest during the month of January (Fig. 11).
 Not surprisingly, avid hunters reported more covey flushes and harvests per trip at the beginning of the hunting season (Fig. 12).